 CLI

-Better Auth comes with a built-in CLI to help you manage the database schemas, initialize your project, and generate a secret key for your application.
+Better Auth comes with a built-in CLI to help you manage the database schemas, create initial admin users, initialize your project, generate a secret key for your application, and gather diagnostic information about your setup.

 Generate